Code-Institute-Submissions/redfox_studios/TESTING.md

 - The profile app was tested by registering, logging in and using page features as a user.
 This is most evident in the checkout and bag apps.
 Superusers are also able to post blogs through the django admin portal and this appears when blog has been posted.
+Only superusers are able to view the the Product Management Page and it does not appear for other users.
+For general users, the My Profile page will appear but no product management.
+Superusers are able to access the edit / delete buttons on products.
+General users are unable to access products this way and will just see the products themselves.

+If a general user is logged in and tries to access the Django admin, they are given a message that they do not have access.
+This is the same for users not logged in who try to access the admin are prompted to log in.

 ![Mobile display](https://github.com/samc85/redfox_studios/blob/master/media/successsignin.png)